ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Currently Ansible can be run from any machine with Python 2 (versions 2.6 or 2.7) or Python 3 (versions 3.5 and higher) installed (Windows isn't supported for the control machine).

-This includes Red Hat, Debian, CentOS, OS X, any of the BSDs, and so on.
+This includes Red Hat, Debian, CentOS, macOS, any of the BSDs, and so on.

 .. note::

-    Mac OS X by default is configured for a small number of file handles, so if you want to use 15 or more forks you'll need to raise the ulimit with ``sudo launchctl limit maxfiles unlimited``.
+    macOS by default is configured for a small number of file handles, so if you want to use 15 or more forks you'll need to raise the ulimit with ``sudo launchctl limit maxfiles unlimited``.
 This command can also fix any "Too many open files" error.

 .. warning::